-Inflation reached a near 40-year high in late 2021, and high levels of inflation persisted during 2022 and may continue in 2023.
-The U.S. Bureau of Labor Statistics reported that the 12-month percent change in the Consumer Price Index for All Urban Consumers (not seasonally adjusted) for all items was 6.5% for December 2021 to December 2022, 7.0% for December 2020 to December 2021, 1.4% for December 2019 to December 2020, and 2.3% for December 2018 to December 2019.
-Inflation increases our borrower's costs of living and costs of doing business, which may make it more difficult for them to repay their loans, increasing our credit risk.
-Inflation also increases many of our operating costs.
+As noted above, inflation increased rapidly during 2021 and continued rising through June 2022.
+Since June 2022, the rate of inflation generally has declined; however, it has remained at high levels compared to the Federal Reserve's target rate of inflation of two percent.
+Inflation increases our borrowers' costs of living and costs of doing business, which may make it more difficult for them to repay their loans, increasing our credit risk.
+Inflation also increases many of our operating costs, including the costs of goods and services we purchase and the costs of salaries and benefits.
+We believe that higher rates resulting from inflation and related factors led to constrained loan demand during 2023.
 When the rate of inflation accelerates, there is an erosion of consumer and customer purchasing power.
-Accordingly, this could impact our business by reducing our tolerance for extending credit, and our customer's desire to obtain credit, or causing us to incur additional provisions for loan losses resulting from a possible increased default rate.
-Inflation may lead to lower loan re-financings.
+Accordingly, if the rate of inflation accelerates in the future, this could impact our business by reducing our tolerance for extending credit, and our customer's desire to obtain credit, or causing us to incur additional provisions for credit losses resulting from a possible increased default rate.
+Inflation and related higher rates have led and may continue to lead to lower loan re-financings.
 In addition, inflation has led to the Federal Reserve raising interest rates during 2022 and 2023, as discussed above.

-Our allowance for loan losses may prove to be insufficient to absorb losses inherent in our loan portfolio, and we may be required to further increase our provision for loan losses.
+Our allowance for credit losses may prove to be insufficient to absorb losses inherent in our loan portfolio, and we may be required to further increase our provision for credit losses.
 This risk may be heightened by our adoption of the Current Expected Credit Loss accounting standard effective January 1, 2023.
+If our actual credit losses exceed our allowance for credit losses, our net income will decrease.

 Our business depends on our ability to successfully measure and manage credit risk.
 As a lender, we are exposed to the risk that the principal of and interest on a loan will not be paid timely or at all, and that the value of any collateral supporting a loan will be insufficient to cover any exposure to loss on a loan.
-Management maintains an allowance for loan losses, which is a reserve established through a provision for loan losses charged to expense, to absorb credit losses in the loan portfolio.
-The determination of the appropriate level of the allowance is inherently subjective, involves a high degree of judgment and complexity, and requires us to make significant estimates, all of which are subject to material changes, particularly in uncertain economic environments as described above.
+Management maintains an allowance for credit losses, which is a reserve established through a provision for credit losses charged to expense, to absorb credit losses in the loan portfolio.
+The determination of the appropriate level of the allowance is inherently subjective, involves a high degree of judgment and complexity, and requires us to make significant estimates, all of which are subject to material changes.

 In June 2016, the Financial Accounting Standards Board ("FASB") issued a new accounting standard (Accounting Standards Update "ASU" 2016-13), referred to as Current Expected Credit Loss ("CECL") that requires that the measurement of all expected credit losses for financial assets held at the reporting date be based on historical experience, current conditions, and reasonable and supportable forecasts, and requires enhanced disclosures related to the significant estimates and judgments used in estimating credit losses, as well as the credit quality and underwriting standards of an organization's portfolio.
 In addition, the new standard amends the accounting for credit losses on purchased financial assets with credit deterioration.
 ASU 2016-13 became effective for us, as a smaller reporting company, on January 1, 2023.
 Please refer to Note 1.
-Summary of Significant Accounting Policies - Recent Accounting Pronouncements, in the Notes to Consolidated Financial Statements contained in Item 8.
-Financial Statements and Supplementary Data for additional discussion.
-Upon adoption of ASU 2016-13, we will record a one-time cumulative adjustment to increase our allowance for credit losses and reduce retained earnings, which will be reflected on our balance sheet and will not impact our income statement.
-We expect that the transition will result in a 20% to 30% increase in the allowance for credit losses on January 1, 2023, and a corresponding decrease in retained earnings of the after-tax amount.
-The adjustment to allowance for credit losses is an estimate and subject to refinement based on updates to quantitative or qualitative input assumptions or loss estimation factors.
-A failure to effectively measure the impact of the new CECL accounting standard may result in significant overstatement or understatement of our allowance for credit losses, and in the event of an understatement, may necessitate that we significantly increase our allowance for credit losses, which could adversely affect our net income.
+Summary of Significant Accounting Policies - Recent Accounting Pronouncements, for additional discussion.